Qwejoe/SIMS/README.md

 ## 📂 Project Overview

-I developed a comprehensive SIM & Device Management System for \BLUE STAR HI TECH to help manage and track SIM card and device records efficiently.
+I developed a comprehensive SIM & Device Management System for BLUE STAR HI-TECH to help manage and track SIM card and device records efficiently.
 The system streamlines data entry, access control, and reporting for administrators and staff.

 ---